jalakoo/cloud_task_creator/README.md

 For creating a task from an HTTP call, to another Google Function that actually does processing.

+## Requirements

+- The associated Google Service account has permission to enqueue tasks to target Google Task Queue.

 ## Local Running

 GCP_PROJECT= \